Mengtian experiment module: Purpose

 Mengtian also carries a toolbox equipped with a dexterous robotic arm, installed to assist in cargo transfer and payload release, that can be used to launch microsatellites, and an augmented-reality smart glass to assist astronauts with maintenance.

 Similarly to the Wentian module, electrical power is provided by two steerable solar power arrays, which use photovoltaic cells to convert sunlight into electricity.
 With a wingspan of over 55 m (180 ft), each array has an energy collection area of 110 m^{2} (1184 square ft).
 The energy is then stored to power the station when it passes into the Earth's shadow.
-Resupply ships will replenish fuel for LCM 2 for station-keeping, to counter the effects of atmospheric drag.
+Resupply ships will replenish fuel for experiment module 2 for station-keeping, to counter the effects of atmospheric drag.